BpaLabTHCologne/bpa_lab_docs/README.md

 In 2023, the first components based on a new architecture were designed.
 The architecture is still under development, but will cover at least the three levels shown in the simplified overview:
 - Controller: control of hardware components (which are: FT learning factory, FT robots, IOT devices)
 - Process applications communicating via gRPC to Camunda 8 and via MQTT to controllers
-- Process / workflow engine: Camunda 8 (cloud or self-managed) platform executing various processes and decision models of the process applications (currently Camunda 8 Cloud - move to self-managed platform planned)
+- Process / workflow engine: Camunda 8 (self-managed) platform executing various processes and decision models of the process applications

 A modular design following a Domain Driven Design approach is envisaged to enable independent and parallel work on student projects on the factory.
 In addition, it should ease the use of building blocks in student projects in the bachelor programme.
 Therefore, one criteria for splitting job workers and process models is the business domain (order management, manufacturing, shipping, purchasing, logistics ...).